hsutter/cppfront/docs/cpp2/declarations.md

 ### <a id="type-aliases"></a> Type aliases

-A namespace alias is written the same way as a [type](types.md), but using `==` and with the name of another type as its value.
+A type alias is written the same way as a [type](types.md), but using `==` and with the name of another type as its value.
 For example:

 ``` cpp title="Type aliases" hl_lines="1 2 7 10"
 //  'imap<T>' is a type defined as a synonym for 'std::map<i32, T>'